microsoft/MTC_CustomConnectorCodeProject/README.md

 ## Instructions
 Fork the repo into your account.
-Clone locally or open in CodeSpaces
+Clone locally or open in CodeSpaces.

 The CodeSegment folder contains a .NET Core console application.

 In the Program.cs, replace the token [REPLACE WITH CUSTOM CONNECTOR URL] with the api url endpoint.
 This url should fully resolve and return the data expected from the connector.

 Add any additional headers to complete the Http Request.

 A line of code is include for the API-M Subscription header.
 Uncomment this and provide your subscription key if using API-M.

+Update the Script.cs file for your specific needs.

+Once the code is tested and ready for deployment, the Script.cs file can be uploaded to the Code section of the Custom Connector.

 ## Issues
 Use the issue tracker for this repo to report bugs or request features.